L'Hermite's expedition: Expedition

-In the spring of 1806, with supplies running low, L'Hermite left the African coast and crossed the Atlantic, seeking fresh supplies in Brazil, a colony of neutral Portugal.
-After several months refitting and taking on stores, L'Hermite crossed the Caribbean Sea in July 1806, unknowingly passing through the same area that Willaumez was operating in but meeting only a handful of small merchant ships before passing into the Atlantic in early August.
+In the spring of 1806, with his supplies running low, l'Hermite left the African coast and crossed the Atlantic, making his way to the Portuguese colony of Brazil.
+After several months refitting and taking on stores there, l'Hermite's squadron crossed the Caribbean Sea in July 1806, unknowingly passing through the same area that Willaumez was operating in but encountering only a handful of small merchant ships before entering the Atlantic in early August.
 He left Favourite behind in the West Indies, and on 27 January 1807 the British frigate HMS Jason recaptured her off Surinam.
-On 20 August, L'Hermite was caught in a hurricane at 22°26′N 55°00′W, the same storm that had dispersed and badly damaged Willaumez's squadron two days earlier.
+On 20 August, l'Hermite was caught in a hurricane at 22°26′N 55°00′W, the same storm that had dispersed and badly damaged Willaumez's squadron two days earlier.
 The damage was severe, with Cybèle suffering the most with the loss of her topmasts, rendering her slower than the rest of the squadron.
-Concerned by the frigate's weakness, L'Hermite ordered her to separate and sail for a harbour in the neutral United States, arriving at Hampton Roads on 1 September.
+Concerned by the frigate's weakness, l'Hermite ordered her to separate and sail for a harbour in the neutral United States, arriving at Hampton Roads on 1 September.
 Cybèle was later repaired and returned to France in 1807, joining the squadron based at Rochefort.